-UCR students who have experienced sexual violence-sexual assault, stalking, or relationship violence-may file a report with Title IX/EOAA AND/OR may file a criminal complaint with University of California, Riverside Police Department ("UCRPD") or another law enforcement agency.
-Students have the option not to report to UCRPD or any other law enforcement agency.
-If a student does not wish to report to law enforcement, they are entitled to any and all available resources provided by UCR.
+UCR employees who have experienced sexual violence -sexual assault, stalking, or relationship violence -may file a report with Title IX/EOAA and/or may file a criminal complaint with University of California, Riverside Police Department ("UCRPD") or another law enforcement agency.
+You have the option not to report to UCRPD or any other law enforcement agency.
+(More information about reporting to UCRPD is provided on the next page.)
+If you do not wish to report to law enforcement, you are entitled to any available resources provided by UCR.